-Color description: Coloration of the Golden Phoenix is bright, alluring and elegant.
+Color Description: The coloration of the Golden Phoenix is bright, alluring, and elegant.
 The male has a golden head with yellow or gold hackles.
-The saddle area is a warm or dark amber color, and the tail, thighs and chest are solid black with sickles of gold.
+The saddle area is a warm or dark amber color, and the tail, thighs, and chest are solid black with sickles of gold.

 Females have black feathers with golden highlights on the backs of their necks while the front of the neck is reddish amber.
 The abdomen of the female is red, and the back and wings are various shades of brown.

 Livestock Conservancy Status: Threatened.

 Body Type: Mature birds are single-combed with a pheasant-like body, non-feathered legs, and four toes.
 They are notable for their long saddle hackle and tail feathers.

 Standard Weights: Rooster 5.5 lbs, Hen 4 lbs, Cockerel 4.5 lbs, Pullet 3.5 lbs